 The production co-ordinator recruits all of the above people and pulls all their energies and efforts together to realise the directors vision.
 Essentially, they are the master organiser.

-Subscribing for free to our mailing list for updates of interest (top right form), contact us if you have any specific questions, download our Guidelines for Directors form if you are interested in directing a show for Gemco or download a membership form if you’d like to become a financial member and receive our monthly newsletter.
+Subscribing for free to our mailing list for updates of interest (top left side bar), contact us if you have any specific questions, download our Guidelines for Directors form if you are interested in directing a show for Gemco or submit a membership form if you’d like to become a financial member and receive our monthly newsletter.